shammun/clim_680_hw/index.md

 Now, we will look at temperature anomalies for different phases of IOD that we just computed.
 Note that, for the temperature dataset, all the time values are reported for the last day of a month while for sea surface temperature (and so for IOD), the data is reported on the first day of every month.
 As the time coordinates are close but not exact for temperature data and SST data (IOD phase data), we will have to use the `sel` method with the `method='nearest'` parameter to select the nearest available time points.
 The composite is shown below and you can find all the code for it as well.

 From the figure below, we can see that China has negative temperature anomaly when the IOD is positive and positive temperature anomaly when the IOD is negative.
-We can also observe that in Kazakhstan, there is positive response to temperature that is with the increase of IOD or SST, the temperature (anomaly) increases and with decreasing SST, temperature there decreases.
+We can also observe that in Kazakhstan, there is positive response to temperature that is with the increase of IOD or SST, the temperature (anomaly) increases and with decreasing SST, temperature there decreases [Notebook](https://github.com/shammun/clim_680_hw/blob/main/HW3_New.ipynb).

 <!-- Toggle Button for Image 8 -->
 <button onclick="toggleVisibility('image8', 'code8')" style="background-color: #0066cc; color: white; border: none; padding: 10px 20px; text-align: center; text-decoration: none; display: inline-block; font-size: 16px; margin: 4px 2px; cursor: pointer; border-radius: 8px;">